 The College of Education requires that students take the following courses which also fulfill Common Experience requirements.
 While students are not required to take these courses to fulfill Common Experience Requirements, these courses are required in order to graduate from the College of Education.
 These courses provide the opportunity to gain the necessary knowledge required to pass the state accreditation exam.

-COE Course Requirement Common Experience Area Fulfilled MTH 1351 College Algebra Quantitative Reasoning PSY 1311 Intro to Psychology Behavioral Sciences SCI 1402 Intro to Astronomy Natural Science (with lab) HIS 2321 Western Civilization to 1715 Global/Cultural EDU 3323 Educational Technology Technology HIS 1301 US History to 1877 Geography/History POLS 1303 American Govt & Citizenship Economics/Government
+Common Experience Area Fulfilled

+Quantitative Reasoning

+Behavioral Sciences

+Natural Science (with lab)

+Global/Cultural

+Technology

+Geography/History

+Economics/Government

-\Meets TEA requirement for teacher certification in Texas
+Meets TEA requirement for teacher certification in Texas

 The College of Education offers courses on the following rotation schedule.